omarturki/Aprobar-demo-pwa/README.md

 # ⚡ Minimal Web + API Project (Node.js + PWA)

-A zero-boilerplate, minimalistic full-stack project using only **HTML**, **CSS**, and **JavaScript**.
+A zero-boilerplate, minimalistic full-stack project using only **HTML**, **CSS**, and **JavaScript** (Node.js backend, static frontend).
 Built for simplicity, speed, and portability.
+No frameworks or build tools required.

 ---

 ## ✅ Features

-- ✅ No frameworks, no bundlers, no build step
+- No frameworks, no bundlers, no build step
-- ✅ One language: JavaScript (frontend + backend)
+- One language: JavaScript (frontend + backend)
-- ✅ Mobile-first responsive layout
+- Mobile-first responsive layout
-- ✅ Fully PWA-compliant (installable on Android/iOS)
+- Fully PWA-compliant (installable on Android/iOS)
-- ✅ Backend APIs to support CORS workarounds or dynamic behavior
+- Backend APIs for CORS workarounds or dynamic behavior
-- ✅ Single Dockerfile for local or production use
+- Single Dockerfile for local or production use

 ---

 ## 📁 Project Structure

 ```
 project/